 Once the treatment effects from the base were obtained, site-specific EONRs were identified by finding the N rate that leads to the highest profit.
 Yield levels were not predicted at any point in the CF-based approaches.

-RF, BRF, and CF of grf package have several tunable hyperparameters (e.g., the minimum node size in each tree, the number of covariates used for node splitting, and parameters involving honest tree-building process), and the optimal values for these parameters are selected by cross-validation.
+RF, BRF, and CF from the grf package have several tunable hyperparameters (e.g., the minimum node size in each tree, the number of covariates used for node splitting, and parameters involving honest tree-building process), and the optimal values for these parameters are selected by cross-validation.
 In addition to these tuning parameters, we need to set the number of trees grown in a forest (i.e., num.trees).
 Individual tree in a forest is built with randomly subsampled observations, and therefore the prediction is different every time we build a forest even if we use the same dataset.
 To reduce the variance of predictions, in other words, to stabilize the prediction accuracy, we need to set a large number of num.trees.
 For this study, we set num.trees to 4000.

 Model Evaluation

 The accuracy of EONR estimation is judged based RMSE (kg/ha)of EONR estimation against the true EONR at the subplot level.
-In addition, using the EONR estimates, we calculate profit loss ($/ha) (i.e., πloss) relative to maximized profit at the subplot level.
-The maximized profit is the profit under the yield from MB function at Nopti.
+In addition, using the EONR estimates, we also calculate profit loss ($/ha) (i.e., πloss) relative to the true maximum profit at the subplot level.
+The maximized profit is the profit under the true yield response functions evaluated at Nopti.
 For RF, BRF, and CNN, the accuracy of yield prediction was judged based on the RMSE (kg/ha) of the yield prediction against the true yields at the subplot level.

 Results and Discussions